Nowadays Skagway is a scenic Alaskan cruise port, but 100 years ago it was the rough and ready gateway to the gold fields of the Klondike.

 The White Pass & Yukon Railroad narrow-gauge railway line climbs to the White Pass summit, following the route that took the pioneering gold miners to Whitehorse and the Yukon at the turn of the 20th century.

+The Skagway cruise port is at the bottom of Broadway, the town’s main street.
+Another dock is adjacent bordering the Lynn Canal.
 Once you leave the ship, just follow your nose along Broadway and you’ll soon be in the heart of town.